vidyagames998/vidyagames998.github.io/eldenring/index.md

 Head to dragon temple altar and unlock the grey stonesword key door and get to the dragon temple lift grace.
 Head forward and to the right to fight alexander and get the shard of alexander equip it.

-Equip the tree sentinel armor, make sure you aren't overloaded just heavy.
+Equip the tree sentinel armor (if you didn't grab the easier tree sentinel armor earlier), make sure you aren't overloaded just heavy.

 Equip the jellyfish shield and finger seal.
 Equip radagons soreseal, dragon crest sheild talisman +2, axe talisman, and shard of alexander